Craft Skills Training

 Bath College students at work

 The Prince’s Foundation also bring trainees and provide partnership funding for work experience at Woodchester Mansion.
-Our Patron, HM the King, has considerable interest in the subject of craft skills training and when Prince of Wales was present at the One Big Room heritage training conference held at the Mansion in 2005.
+HM the King was our patron for over twenty years.
+When Prince of Wales he attended the One Big Room heritage training conference held at the Mansion in 2005.
 The Radcliffe Trust have assisted with financial support for stonemasonry tutors.

 The former Prince of Wales at ‘One Big Room’

-Some work from the students of the Stonemasons’ Guild
+Some work from the Stonemasons’ Guild of St Stephen

 With assistance from successful local business Renishaw PLC, and the Worshipful Company of Mercers, the Woodchester Mansion Trust has been able to provide classroom facilities for the craft students in the Mansion, and a workshop in the Masons’ Lodge, a separate outside building.
 While utilitarian in appearance, the lodge offers a valuable space for students to make preparations and do banker work in all weathers.